kamermans/guzzle-oauth2-subscriber/README.md

   - `FileTokenPersitence` Takes the path to a file in which the access token will be saved.
   - `DoctrineCacheTokenPersistence` Takes a `Doctrine\Common\Cache\Cache` object and optionally a key name (default: `guzzle-oauth2-token`) where the access token will be saved.
   - `SimpleCacheTokenPersistence` Takes a PSR-16 SimpleCache and optionally a key name (default: `guzzle-oauth2-token`) where the access token will be saved.
 This allows any PSR-16 compatible cache to be used.
-  - `LaravelCacheTokenPersistence` Takes an `Illuminate\Contracts\Cache\Repository` object and optionally a key name (default: `guzzle-oauth2-token`) where the access token will be saved.
+  - `Laravel5CacheTokenPersistence` Takes an `Illuminate\Contracts\Cache\Repository` object and optionally a key name (default: `guzzle-oauth2-token`) where the access token will be saved.

 If you want to use your own persistence layer, you should write your own class that implements `TokenPersistenceInterface`.